Back to: SQL Server Tutorial For Beginners and Professionals

 -- Function without SCHEMABINDING option CREATE FUNCTION fn_GetEmployeesByGender ( @Gender INT ) RETURNS TABLE AS RETURN (SELECT Name, Gender, CAST(DOB AS DATE) AS DOB FROM Employee WHERE Gender = @Gender)

 In the above example, the function fn_GetEmployeesByGender depends on the table Employee.
-Let’s delete the Employee table.
+Let’s delete the Employee table by executing the below DROP table statement.

 DROP TABLE Employee